 Let’s take a closer look at the facts.

 - We have a never-before array of marketing strategies (SEM, SEO, Affiliates, E-Mailers, PR, Native, Re-targeting, and so forth) for highly strategic communication needs.

-- We have better access to tools, software, and analytics to research, test, measures, and tweak and test again.
+- Also, We have better access to tools, software, and analytics to research, test, measure, tweak and test again.

 - AND, we also have FATTER budgets in the hope of an EVEN FATTER payout!